501 South College Street, Charlotte (use 400 East MLK Blvd. in the GPS)

 |Lee Petty's car on Glory Road|

-The Skinny--There's SO MUCH to do and see here!
+Overview--There's SO MUCH to do and see here!
 Basically, the building it set up in a circular shape, and there's four floors.
 The first floor is essentially just a lobby.
 Your ticket is actually a "Hard Card", which you can register in order to score points at all the various experiences.

 The second floor has a "welcoming" film, which I'd highly recommend if there's any Nascar newbies in your group.
 Around the second floor is "Glory Road", a banked, elevated "track" with cars ranging from the moonshinin' days to today.
 There's also a "Pit Stop" cafe that sells average food for decent prices, and cars representing that year's five inductees.
 Furthermore, there's the SiriusXM Studios (Chocolate Myers waved at me!) and a VERY comprehensive gift shop.
 If you go to the gift shop, prices are pretty reasonable (especially for t-shirts) and there's a nice discount section as well.

 The third floor features the actual hall of fame, with a focus on that year's inductees.
 After that, there is the Race Week exhibit, which shows you (and allows you to experience) virtually EVERYTHING that goes into a race.
 From car set-ups to actual pit-stops to haulers to engines, its all there to be seen and experienced.
 I tried virtually all of it, though I skipped the simulators (which cost extra).